Clariteia/minos-documentation/docs/quickstart/aggregate.md

 ### Field Parsing

 There are some specific cases in which the fields should be transformed according to specific rules before setting them into the aggregate instances.
-To do that, `minos` is able to automatically recognizes the methods that matches the `parse_${FIELD_NAME}(value: Any) -> Any` and triggers them before setting the corresponding values.
+To do that, `minos` is able to automatically recognize the methods that match the `parse_${FIELD_NAME}(value: Any) -> Any` and triggers them before setting the corresponding values.

 For example, a parsing method can be used to capitalize the `Exam`'s name: